nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Link Contact to Event: `linkcontact` <a id = "link-contact-to-event"></a>

-Links client contact to an event.
+Links a client contact to an event.

 **Format**: `linkcontact INDEX PHONE`

-- Links contact using `PHONE` to the event at the specified `INDEX`.
+- Links contact using `PHONE` to the event at the specified `INDEX`
   - The `INDEX` refers to the index number in the displayed events list.
   - The `INDEX` must be a positive integer 1, 2, 3, …
   - The `PHONE` must be a valid phone number in the contact list.